 Images of Impetigo (4)

-- Nonbullous impetigo accounts for 70% of all cases and appears as tiny fluid-filled blisters that develop into honey-colored, crusty lesions.
-Generally they do not cause any pain or redness to the surrounding skin.
+- Nonbullous impetigo accounts for most cases of impetigo and appears as tiny fluid-filled blisters that quickly develop into honey-colored, crusty lesions.

-- Bullous impetigo is more common in infants and appears as larger, clear blisters filled with fluid.
-When these blisters rupture, they may leave a scale behind.
+- Bullous impetigo appears as larger fluid-filled blisters.
+When these blisters break, they may leave a scab behind.

 Who's At Risk?

 Impetigo is very common in infants and children because their immune systems are not fully developed.
 Impetigo affects up to 10% of children who come to a pediatric clinic.
 Children up to age 6 years are most likely to be infected.